Introducing The Weekly CEF Roundup

 ADS Analytics has a nice list of CEFs that cut their distributions last week in Weekly Fund Wrap: Monday Night Dividend Massacre (Jul.
 10).
 NB.
 None of the funds we own were affected.

-Left Banker gives his pick of the The Top Utilities And Infrastructure CEFs (Jul.
+Left Banker gives his pick of The Top Utilities And Infrastructure CEFs (Jul.
 3) and also discusses RIV's 50% distribution increase in RiverNorth's Bold CEF Move: A 50% Distribution Increase For Its Fund Of Funds (Jul.
 3)

 Brief commentary